 The Resurrection; its Relevance Today

 The fact of the resurrection stands at the center of Christianity.
-The empty tomb is the sign of God’s promise to raise Christ from the dead as a testament to His victory over sin!
+The empty tomb is the sign of God’s promise to raise Christ from the dead as a testament to His victory over sin.
 Yet sceptics scorn the idea of the physical and bodily resurrection.
-In this sermon on Acts 17:18, Dr. Martyn Lloyd-Jones shows that there is nothing new in their criticisms against the resurrection, for in the days of the apostles there were those who scorned and scoffed at the resurrection.
-But there is no excuse for rejecting the resurrection because all the evidence is clear, Christ rose from the dead!
-But it is sin that corrupts and blinds, so mankind is unable and unwilling to believe in Jesus.
-Mankind’s fundamental problem is that he is sinful.
-All his great wisdom and learning is subject to his sinful nature.
-The only answer to man’s problem is the grace of God in salvation.
-God has appointed His Son as the only way any man can be saved.
-The only escape from the judgement of God is through faith in the Gospel.
+In this sermon on the resurrection from Acts 17:18, Dr. Martyn Lloyd-Jones shows that there is nothing new in their criticisms against the resurrection, for in the days of the apostles there were those who scorned and scoffed at the resurrection.
+But there is no excuse for rejecting the resurrection because all the evidence is clear: Christ rose from the dead.
+But it is sin that corrupts and blinds, so humankind is unable and unwilling to believe in Jesus.
+Humanity’s fundamental problem is that they are sinful.
+All humanity’s great wisdom and learning is subject to its sinful nature.
+The only answer to humanity’s problem is the grace of God in salvation.
+God has appointed His Son as the only way anyone can be saved.
+The only escape from the judgement of God is through faith in the gospel.
 This is the most important message that the world can hear.
-It is the message that Jesus has died and rose from the dead for the salvation of sinners!
+It is the message that Jesus has died and rose from the dead for the salvation of sinners.

 About Dr. Martyn Lloyd-Jones